• Skip to main content

 1. Glenn Turner and Terry Jarvis (387 runs) in 1972

 The biggest opening stand which came against West Indies was made by the former Kiwi openers.
 It came in April 1972 in Georgetown.
 It was the fourth test of the New Zealand’s tour of West Indies.
 Batting first, West Indies declared at 365/7 with Alvin Kallicharran (100*) scoring a century.
-New Zealand replied them strongely with a 387-run partnership for the first wicket between Glenn Turner and Terry Jarvis.
+New Zealand replied to them strongely with a 387-run partnership for the first wicket between Glenn Turner and Terry Jarvis.

 Jarvis made 182 runs in his inning with 19 fours.
 Turner scored his career-best score of 259 runs, including 22 fours.
 New Zealand declared at 543/3 and took a lead of 178 runs.
 They batted for almost three days.
 With not much time left in the game, West Indies was at 86 for 0 in 40 overs.
 The game ended there without any result.